 How to Hire Software Developers: Complete 2026 Guide

-The solution isn\'t choosing between quality and cost—it\'s expanding your talent pool globally.
+The solution isn't choosing between quality and cost.
+It's expanding your talent pool globally.
 Companies like GitLab, Automattic, and Zapier have proven that remote-first development teams deliver equal or superior results to co-located teams, with 40-60% cost savings and access to specialized expertise unavailable locally.

 This comprehensive guide covers everything you need to know to hire software developers in 2026: hiring models comparison, technical evaluation criteria, costs by location, and proven retention strategies for remote teams.

-Software Developer Hiring Models
+Which Software Developer Hiring Model Should You Choose?

 Compare hiring approaches to find the best fit for your needs